darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 ```
 [Global object](https://nodejs.org/api/globals.html#globals_global)

-so when you type require, js engine retrieve global object and look for a require named function and find it :)
+To recap when you type require, js engine retrieves global object and look for a require named function and find it :)

 ### Function